 The Executive Director has responsibility for carrying out the directives of the Board of Trustees with regards to library facility ownership.
 All contracts must be executed in the name of Sno-Isle Intercounty Rural Library District and all agreements shall be handled in accordance to the Library’s purchasing policies and procedures.

 The Board of Trustees may delegate to the Executive Director its authority to enter into and execute agreements, instruments of conveyance and all other related documents pertaining to library facility ownership.
 In the event that the Executive Director is unavailable, unable, or unwilling to carry out this responsibility, the Board has the authority to act in this capacity or may delegate to a Department Director.

-- The Library will assume ownership of a community library only in those communities that meet one of the following conditions:
+The Library may assume ownership of a community facility only when the Library deems the facility to be in acceptable condition, the property is transferred without restriction, and only in those communities meeting one of the following conditions:

 - They are annexed to the Library;

 - They are at a full levy rate contract with the Library;